TSamanta/Docs-repo/defectMojo-findings.md

 > To get more information about the column headers of the table, refer to the [Generic Findings Import](https://defectdojo.github.io/django-DefectDojo/integrations/parsers/file/generic/) page.

 ### Copy current visible rows
-Select the **Copy** button at the top left to copy on your clipboard the all your Findings on your current page.
+Select the **Copy** button at the top left to copy all your Findings to the clipboard on your current page.

 ### PDF
 Select the **PDF** button to download all your Findings on your current page